pygame-community/pygame-ce/docs/reST/ref/transform.rst

    ``pixel_size`` is an integer describing how large you want the pixels in the final pixelated image to be.
    An optional destination surface can be passed which is faster than creating a new Surface.
-This destination surface must have the same dimensions (width, height) and smae depth as the source surface.
+This destination surface must have the same dimensions (width, height) and same format as the source surface.

    .. versionadded:: 2.4.0